 Research on effective classroom management points to the importance of teacher-student relationships.
 We can set up great management systems involving guidelines and limits, but if our students don’t trust and respect us or think we don’t respect them, we’re in for some challenges.

-Giving each student our full mindful attention for even a short period of class time gives him or her the message “I see you.”
+Giving each student our full mindful attention for even a short period of class time gives them the message “I see you.”
 By making a connection with our students, we let them know we value them as individuals.

 Because the goal of school is learning, we naturally tend to signal to students that we value high academic achievement.
 However, we need to be mindful when we see students displaying non-academic attributes, such as helpfulness, friendliness, creativity, problem-solving, and conflict resolution, and to communicate that we value these as well.
 Students feel connection with teachers when they know their teachers truly see them and appreciate them.